skinny97214/TheHeretic/_posts/2013-02-08-from-the-marketing-dissenter-your-customers-are-key-to-creating-value.md

 How many marketing $$ do you have to spend?
 If I had to make a bet - you should spend it on customer advocacy.
 This is the new era of marketing, and this is what creates relevance.

-// >
-You can reach the Marketing Dissenter Jane Finette at jane [at] finette.com and on follow her on Twitter at [@janefinette](https://twitter.com/janefinette)
+> You can reach the Marketing Dissenter Jane Finette at jane [at] finette.com and follow her on Twitter at [@janefinette](https://twitter.com/janefinette)